stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 ### ERC20 token
 In our example we will use a custom token based on OpenZeppelin implementation.
 You have probably seen so many implementations of ERC20 standard, here *(for simplicity)* all the fluff is removed.
-You can use your own token, as long as it is `ERC20` compatible and you properly implement all methods required by `ICrowdsaleProcessor` interface - it is the essence of Wings integration.
+You can use your own token, as long as it is `ERC20` compatible and you properly implement all methods required by `ICrowdsaleProcessor` interface - it is the essence of WINGS integration.

 ```
 contract ERC20 {